hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 {{< figure src="/images/writing/artistic-style-transfer/representation-learning.png" title="Convnets (and deep learning in general) are all about learning representations.
 (Reproduced from the Deep Learning Book.)" >}}

-Given raw pixel input, the first hidden layer get excited by simple features like edges, the next layer perhaps things like contours, and the next maybe simple shapes and part of objects.
-And the deeper you go, the more they start to grasp the entire input field, not just a narrow region, but more importantly, the closer they're moving toward a *representation that makes it easy for them to classify on*.
+Given raw pixel input, the first hidden layer gets excited by simple features like edges, the next by contours, and the next by shapes and parts of objects.
+As layers deepen, they grasp the entire input field and move toward a *representation that simplifies classification*.

+This progression highlights why we turned to machine learning.
+Handcrafting rules for every nuance in image classification is nearly impossible, but machine learning models excel by automatically learning these features from data.

 It turns out that convolutional neural networks are all about *representation learning*.
 This is what makes them so powerful.